Street Fighter V (Windows)

 Bison's signature teleport is also in the game's data.
 When activated, he can perform it both grounded and airborne.

-Capcom went through some changes to tone down the "sexiness" of a few female characters.
+Capcom went through some changes to tone down the "sexiness" of a few female characters, and also add in some cinematic changes.

 Differences from Open Beta Sessions